progmodEK/flow-driven-domain/README.md

 }
 ```
-> This means that we define a DEFAULT flowType based on GreetingAction and GreetingState enums, and a default-flow.json file.
+> This means that DEFAULT flowType is based on GreetingAction and GreetingState enums, and presented by default-flow.json file.<br>
+> you can have for ex another type EXPRESS with another Json file defining another flow.

--  **Flow JSON file**, default-flow.json in our case
+-  flow **Json file** (default-flow.json in our case)
 ```json
 {
     "actions": [